-The applicant must submit a research paper from a master's or doctoral program for review by the Doctor of Education Oversight Committee.
-If no paper is available, the applicant should contact the Doctor of Education office for guidance.
+The applicant must submit a research paper from the master's program for review by the division, preferably in the major area.
+Applicants for the Division of Theological and Historical Studies must submit a paper in a T&H discipline.
+If no paper is available, the applicant should contact the Associate Dean of Research Doctoral Programs for guidance.